Guidelines for Teaching for the TLA Network

 Take a look at past classes here.

-Our introductory certification, TLA Foundations, requires people to take 2-4 classes (depending on whether they attend the annual conference).
-For people counting a class as part of fulfilling their certification requirements, teachers must assess whether students have completed at least 80% of the assignments (we have an easy way to do this that requires minimal work).
+Our introductory certificate, TLA Foundations, requires people to take 2-4 classes (depending on whether they attend the annual conference).
+For people counting a class as part of fulfilling their certificate requirements, teachers must assess whether students have completed at least 80% of the assignments (we have an easy way to do this that requires minimal work).

 If you want to teach for us, you need to participate strongly in helping market your class.
 We meet you half-way: we will promote your class through emailings, our newsletter, our website and facebook page, and we’ll even meet with you to brainstorm ways you can reach your audience.
 But what we’ve found is that successful classes always have one major thing in common: the teacher is cultivating a solid following through regular outreach (via facebook, website, twitter, other social media, in-person presentations, word-of-mouth, etc.).
 We require a marketing plan in which you can list your ideas for getting started on outreach.
 We also find that teachers who teach successful classes often then get a following among our people for future classes.

 We split all net proceeds for each class with the teacher.
 This comes out to be close to the same or more than many organizations offering on-line classes with more complex formulas.

 Apply to Teach a Class

 Please submit this form, Teach for the TLA Network.
 Make sure you let us know you have applied, and email your resume or CV (no more than 4 pages) to firstname.lastname@example.org.
 The online form will include areas for:

 Please do not hesitate to contact us with questions at email@example.com.
 We look forward to hearing from you!